msetia1/msetia1/README.md

 I'm very passionate about exploring the applications for software through coding, in both technical and non-technical areas. <br/>
 <br/>
 Outside of software development, I enjoy:
-- Playing basketball 🏀
+- Playing basketball
-- Playing golf ⛳
+- Playing golf
-- Hanging out with friends :beers:
+- Hanging out with friends
-- Watching movies 🎥
+- Watching movies
-- Going to the gym 🏋️
+- Going to the gym

 :zap:Fun Fact:
 <br/>